 With complete carbon construction, the crankset delivers exceptional performance while staying lightweight.

 As you might already know, the 1 x 11 gearing is famous for its frequent chain drops, especially when you attempt to change the gear.

 Luckily, Tern changed that.
 With the SRAM’s X-SYNC technology, the chainring’s teeth alternate between narrow and wide.

 There’s also a convenient chain guide that keeps the chain in place at all times.

 The fact that you also have SRAM X1 rear derailleur paired with the GX trigger shifter makes changing gears smoother than most, if not all, of the other folding bikes.

-The gears range in sizes between 24 and 102 gear inches.
+The gears range in size between 24 and 102 gear inches.

-I like that because it gives a satisfying performance in the steepest hills, even with the smallest gear applied.
+I like that because it performs satisfactorily in the steepest hills, even with the smallest gear applied.

 Yet you can ramp up the speed when driven on the large one.